Aoua Kéita

 Aoua Kéita (12 July 1912 in Bamako, French Sudan – 7 May 1980 in Bamako, Mali) was a Malian independence activist, politician and writer.

-Biography
+Kéita in 1959 became the first woman to be elected for a parliamentary seat in a colonial African country.
+She gained fame in the fight for independence from colonial rule and in 1960 assumed political office in Mali when Modibo Keïta established a socialist regime.

+Education

 She was born in Bamako in what was then French Sudan.
 Her father, Karamogo Kéita, was from Guinea, fought in World War I and was a member of the colonial hygiene service.
 Her mother, Miriam Coulibaly, was from Ivory Coast.

 In 1923, her father sent Aoua to the first girls' school in Bamako, over the opposition of her mother.
 In 1928, she graduated from Bamako's foyer des métisses, a boarding school primarily for mixed-race girls to which a few Africans were allowed to enroll.
 Three years later, she completed her studies at the École de Médecine de Dakar and became a midwife.
 She went to work for the colonial government, being posted to Gao for 12 years.